 Illumina Innovates with Rancher and Kubernetes

-After completing your single node installation of Rancher, we recommend creating backups of it on a regular basis.
+After completing your Docker installation of Rancher, we recommend creating backups of it on a regular basis.
 Having a recent backup will let you recover quickly from an unexpected disaster.

 During the creation of your backup, you’ll enter a series of commands, replacing placeholders with data from your environment.
 These placeholders are denoted with angled brackets and all capital letters (<EXAMPLE>).
 Here’s an example of a command with a placeholder: